The Tale of Ruby Rose

-The Tale of Ruby Rose is a 1988 Australian film written and directed by Roger Scholes, produced by Andrew Wiseman and Bryce Menzies, and starring Melita Jurisic, Chris Haywood, Rod Zuanic, Sheila Florance, and Martyn Sanderson.
+The Tale of Ruby Rose is a 1988 Australian drama film written and directed by Roger Scholes, produced by Andrew Wiseman and Bryce Menzies, and starring Melita Jurisic, Chris Haywood, Rod Zuanic, Sheila Florance, and Martyn Sanderson.

 Synopsis

-In the wild and isolated wilderness of the Tasmanian highlands, Ruby Rose is overcome by her fear of darkness.
+In the 1930s, amidst the wild and isolated wilderness of the Tasmanian highlands, Ruby Rose is overcome by her fear of darkness.
 Ruby cries out to the elemental spirits that surround her.
 She is driven to take a harrowing journey out of the mountains to seek help from her lost grandmother.